microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **SaveMapping –** save the mapping table

-    -   **saveId –** the section name or other id where the mapping will be saved
+    -   **saveId –** the section name or another id where the mapping will be saved

     -   **labelMapping –** the label map from labelId (integer) to label (std::string)